-455-5.14.3 Authorized Pile Lengths: The authorized pile lengths are the lengths determined by the Engineer based on all information available before the driving of the permanent piles, including, but not limited to, information gained from the driving of test piles, dynamic load testing, static load testing, supplemental soil testing, etc. When authorized by the Department, soil freeze information obtained during set checks and pile redrives may be used to determine authorized pile lengths for sites with extreme soil conditions.
+455-5.14.3 Authorized Pile Lengths: The authorized pile lengths are

+- The production pile lengths shall be the lengths determined by the Dynamic Testing Engineer and the GFDEOR based on all information available before the driving of the permanent piles, including, but not limited to, information gained from the driving of test piles, dynamic load testing, static load testing, supplemental soil testing, etc. When authorized by the Department, soil freeze information obtained during set checks and pile redrives may be used to determine authorized pile lengths for sites with extreme soil conditions.
 The Contractor may elect to provide piling with lengths longer than authorized to suit his method of installation or schedule.
-When the Contractor elects to provide longer than authorized pile lengths, the Department will pay for the furnished length as either the originally authorized length or the length between cut-off elevation and the final accepted pile tip elevation, whichever is the longer length.
+When the Contractor elects to provide longer than authorized pile lengths, the Department will pay for the furnished length as either the originally authorized length or the length between cut off elevation and the final accepted pile tip elevation, whichever is the longer length.
+After completion of the test pile program, production pile lengths and driving criteria shall be established in a letter signed and sealed jointly by the Dynamic Testing Engineer and the Geotechnical Foundation Design Engineer of jointly by the Dynamic Testing Engineer and the Geotechnical Foundation Design Engineer of Record.
+The letter will contain an itemized list of authorized pile lengths as well as the blow count criteria for acceptance of the pile, minimum penetrations, maximum strokes, criteria to replace cushions and any other conditions and limitations deemed appropriate for the safe installation of the piles.
+Use these lengths for furnishing the permanent piling for the structure.
+At least two working days, excluding weekends and Department observed holidays, prior to beginning of production pile driving, submit the letter to the Engineer including the following electronic files (Windows compatible): EDC data, PDA data, signal matching data and results, and Wave Equation data and results.
+If there are no test piles, provide the Production Pile Order Lengths in the Pile Data Table on the Structure Plans.